jayparks/quasi-rnn/README.md

 # **Notes**

-For more in-depth demonstration, Quasi-rnn API for Pytorch is now available: https://github.com/salesforce/pytorch-qrnn
+For more in-depth demonstration, QRNN API for Pytorch is available: https://github.com/salesforce/pytorch-qrnn

 For any comments and feedbacks, please email me at pjh0308@gmail.com or open an issue here.